Miss USA Is Trying To Reinvent Itself Post-Trump — But Is It Working?

 So What Does It All Mean?

-Variety reports that ratings tanked even further this year — down 27% from last year — and McCullough's first few days weren't the complete blessing the organisation undoubtably hoped for.
+Variety reports that ratings tanked even further this year — down 27% from last year — and McCullough's first few days weren't the complete blessing the organization undoubtably hoped for.
 Instead, they've quickly gone from controversial to contrived and back again, with mixed messages about where she stands politically.
-It's fodder for our political climate and the organisation's former associations, and McCullough's interviews are being analysed by everyone from Cosmopolitan to The Federalist.
+It's fodder for our political climate and the organization's former associations, and McCullough's interviews are being analyzed by everyone from Cosmopolitan to The Federalist.

 Advertisement